automerge/automerge-classic/INTERNALS.md

 an item is first added and then removed, it doesn't make sense to try to apply the removal if you haven't already seen the addition (since you'd be trying to remove something that doesn't yet exist).
-To keep track of these dependencies, every changeset includes the vector clock of the originating Tesseract instance at the time when the local edit was made.
-Every other Tesseract instance that wants to apply this changeset needs to check that the prior changesets have already been applied; it can do this by checking that for all known actor IDs, the greatest sequence number it has already applied is no less than the sequence
+To keep track of these dependencies, every changeset includes the vector clock of the originating Automerge instance at the time when the local edit was made.
+Every other Automerge instance that wants to apply this changeset needs to check that the prior changesets have already been applied; it can do this by checking that for all known actor IDs, the greatest sequence number it has already applied is no less than the sequence